programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 ## Before You Begin

-See [Linear Regression analysis with scikit-learn](/en/lessons/linear-regression) for installations instructions and informatio about the lesson dataset.
+See [Linear Regression analysis with scikit-learn](/en/lessons/linear-regression) for a discussion of suggested prior skills, links to resources related to those skills, Python installation instructions, a list a required dependencies, and information about the lesson dataset.

 ## Overview of Logistic Regression